Smartling has multiple features to support translation quality. Each of the following has a different purpose and best practices:

 You can also create Custom Quality Checks, using regex, if a Quality Check isn't already provided in the standard list.

-Quality Checks configured with a “High” severity levels will prevent translations from being submitted to the next workflow step.
+Quality Checks configured with a “High” severity level will prevent translations from being submitted to the next workflow step.
 For this reason, it’s recommended to use this setting carefully and judiciously.

 Quality Checks will not be applied when importing translations, updating translations from the Translation Memory (including propagating to the project strings) or when using Quick Edits in the Strings View, or when changing workflows steps from the Strings or List Views.